NYU-IOS-App-Developers/Group-App-Project/README.md

 * Recipe Feed
   * (Read/GET) Query different section thumbnails and text about different recipes
 * Recipe Search Result Screen
+  * (Read/GET) Search for all recipes that has given search phrase in title of meal
   * (Read/GET) Read search result and query different recipes based on search result
 * Recipe Generate Result Screen
   * (Read/GET) Query different recipes based on list of ingredients from fridge list